podedra92/blog/docs/learning/docs/this-blog.md

 Get yourself a github account, create a project and push your vitepress code!

-Ok so I wont put the whole yaml file content in here but you can visit [Vitepress deployment docs](https://vitepress.vuejs.org/guide/deploying#github-pages) to see it, or visit my repo.
+Ok so I wont put the whole workflow in here but you can visit [Vitepress deployment docs](https://vitepress.vuejs.org/guide/deploying#github-pages) to see it, or visit my repo.

 Now its worth noting I'm doing something bad and not linting my markdown files, this should probably be included within my workflow.<br/>
 I'll also try quickly define each step:

 - Checkout the repository using actions/checkout@v3.
 - Download specified version of Node.js using actions/setup-node@v3 action.
-- Run `yarn install --frozen-lockfile` this installs project dependencies, the flag uses package-lock file.
+- `yarn install --frozen-lockfile` this installs project dependencies, the flag uses package-lock file.
-- Run `yarn docs:build` to build the documentation.
+- `yarn docs:build` to build the documentation.
-- We leverage peaceiris/actions-gh-pages@v3 action, specifying the build artifacts path from step above (typically .vitepress/dist), I've also set an additional flag enable_jekyll to false.
+- We leverage `peaceiris/actions-gh-pages@v3` action, specifying the build artifacts path from step above (typically .vitepress/dist), I've also set an additional variable `enable_jekyll: false`.
-Ultimately this pushes the build artifacts to a publish branch, default is gh-pages.
+Ultimately this pushes the build artifacts to a branch, default is gh-pages.

-Now this part is magic, `gh-pages` when files are pushed to this branch, GitHub bot triggers a workflow to serve the site at `<username>.github.io/<projectname>`.
+Now this part is magic...

+When files are pushed to the `gh-pages` branch, a bot triggers a workflow to serve the site at `<username>.github.io/<projectname>`.

-We could potentially use `actions/deploy-pages@v1` to deploy to GitHub pages in place of `peaceiris/actions-gh-pages@v3`, thus publishing directly from main, but having a quick look `peaceiris/actions-gh-pages@v3` it does add and delete some files so this would need to be accounted for, so I may revisit this.
+We could potentially use `actions/deploy-pages@v1` to deploy to GitHub pages in place of `peaceiris/actions-gh-pages@v3`, thus publishing directly from main, but having a quick look `peaceiris/actions-gh-pages@v3` it does add and delete some files so this would need to be accounted for, so I may revisit this later, but for now I will leave as is.

 Anyhow once the automated run has completed on branch gh-pages you are good to go!

 ::: warning
-If all your assets are missing and you're greeted with 404 you may be missing your base path.
+If all your assets are missing and you're greeted with 404 you may be missing your base path.<br/>
 So within `.vitepress/config.js` add `base: '/<projectName>/'`
 :::